aquila57/GSL-rng-tausx/README.md

 ---------------------------------------------

-Speed test of tausx vs taus2.
+Speed test program.

-Program speed.c in this repository runs a speed test on tausx and taus2, to see which generator runs faster.
+Program speed.c in this repository runs a speed test on a GNU Scientific Library random number generator.
+The program calculates the number of ticks spent performing 100 million get operations.

-After 100 million gets, the following times were calculated for tausx and taus2.

-Generator           #Ticks

-tausx duration        178

-taus2 duration        158

-Tausx takes roughly 12% longer than taus2 to generate numbers in this test.

-In another test, the timings were much closer.

-Generator           #Ticks

-tausx duration        206

-taus2 duration        200

-The timings change from one run to the next, depending on what else is happening in the linux system.
-The first test above is a more accurate representation of the relative differences between the two generators.
+Tausx runs about 15% slower than taus2.